Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type

 provides a local trivialization of the fibration

-in particular, every point in $G/AU_\pm$ has a neighborhood that looks like an open set in $G/B_\pm$ times $M$.
-Again, by the property that the associated topological twin building is strong, we know by \cite[Theorem 5.13]{HKM_2013} that the building is contractible.
-Hence the fibration $p_\pm$ is trivial.
+in particular, every point in $G/AU_\pm$ has a neighborhood that looks like an open set in $G/B_\pm$ times $M$.\\ Since the non-spherical twin building associated to $G$ is a strong topological twin building, it is contractible (cf.\ \cite[Theorem 5.13]{HKM_2013}) and thus the fibration $p_\pm$ is trivial.

 \end{Proof}